Reaching Out with Summer Programs

 When school is out, Lowcountry Maritime Society (LMS) is given the opportunity to reach out with its summer programs.

-Building Boats and Exploring Pluff Mud
+Building Boats & Exploring the Pluff Mud!

-By the end of the week campers were:
+By the end of camp, participants will:

-- created new friends through team-oriented activities.
+- Have created new friendships through team-oriented activities.